 If you want your visitors to do something, you need to ask.
-That’s the whole philosophy behind adding a strong call to action (CTA) to your site.
+That’s the whole philosophy behind adding a strong call to action (CTA) to your WordPress website.

 What’s important to remember, though, is that how you ask is just as important as asking in the first place.
 WordPress call to action plugins are all about giving you the power to “ask” your visitors in the manner that gets you the best conversion rate possible.

-To help you find the tool that will let you ask in the most optimal way for your site, I’ve collected 8 great free and premium CTA plugins that will have you calling your visitors to action in no time.
+To help you find the plugin that will let you ask in the most optimal way for your site, I’ve collected 8 great free and premium WordPress CTA plugins that will have you calling your visitors to action in no time.

 What is a WordPress call to action plugin, anyway?